 There, you learned something sordid and interesting about me.
 The reason for this love?
 Whiskey warms your spirit (no pun intended) and your body too.
 And coffee?
 Well, what's not to love?

 Until recently I had no idea where Irish Coffee recipe originated or how it came to be.
-Was it just a made up name?
+Was it just a made up name for coffee drinks?
 Restaurants are notorious for making up names to make dishes/beverages sound better than what they really are!
 The story about Irish coffee however, is far from made up.
 It is truly romantic and fascinating to boot.
 So, at the request of a good friend, I am sharing with you the true origins of Irish Coffee and of course, the recipe too!

 Irish Coffee was born in Foynes, Ireland, a small village in Limerick on the Shannon River.
 Foynes is closely linked to the era of transatlantic aviation in the 30's and 40's.
 Early transatlantic planes did not possess the flying range to make it across the Atlantic in one shot.
 Foynes happened to be the last port of call before crossing the pond.
 If the weather was bad, the planes could not fly or would have to return to Foynes until the weather conditions improved.

 The base at Foynes had a small restaurant that catered to patrons of air travel.
 Our guide told us that on a certain day in 1942 when the weather was exceptionally bad, a group of weary passengers, pilot and crew, were forced to return to Foynes to await better flying conditions.
 Chef Joseph Sheridan felt sorry for these weary travelers.
 At the request of his boss, he came up with a coffee cocktail to warm up the passengers and crew.